 (a) Present a public recital consisting of 30 minutes of music in a chosen field (voice or instrument).
 The compositions presented should be of at least the following grades of difficulty if for piano, and of equal difficulty if for other instruments of voice.

-1) Bach: Three-part Inventions; Preludes and Fugues from the Well-Tempered Clavier.
+1) Bach: Three-part

+- Inventions; Preludes and Fugues from the Well-Tempered Clavier.
 2) Beethoven: Sonatas, or movements from the Sonatas such as Op.
 2, No. 1; Op.
 14, Nos.
 1 and 2.
-3)

-Haydn: Sonata in E-flat Major, Hob.
+3) Haydn: Sonata in E-flat Major, Hob.
 XVI/49.
 4) Mozart: Sonata in F Major, K. 280.
 5) Mendelssohn: Songs Without Words.

-6) Schubert: Impromptu in B-flat Major,
+6) Schubert: Impromptu in B-flat Major, Op.

-- Op.
 142, No. 3.
 7) Chopin: Polonaise in C-sharp Minor, Op.
 26, No. 1; Nocturne in E-flat Major, Op.
 9, No. 2.
 8) Compositions by the standard modern composers of corresponding difficulty. (b) Present a senior recital before a faculty committee for approval at least three weeks before the date of the public recital described in (2a) above.
 Failure to do so may prevent the presentation of the recital and the receiving of the degree. - 3.
 Candidates for the Bachelor of Music degree with a performance concentration must present a recital consisting of 30 minutes of music during the junior year and another recital of 50 minutes of music during the senior year.
 Standards applicable to these recitals are available upon request from the office of the Division of Fine Arts. - 4.
 All Music Majors are required to attend a designated number of student recitals and concerts given on the campus.
 Failure to meet this requirement will result in a student's failing to graduate until he/she has fulfilled the deficiency.
 Evidence of having met the requirement will be 6 successful semesters of satisfactory work in MUSI 279 (0 semester hours credit). - 5.
 Keyboard Requirements.
 All music majors must demonstrate a basic level of competency at the piano.
 This competency requirement may be met as follows: Any student who has successfully completed four credit hours of keyboard course work (keyboard skills, applied piano or a combination thereof) will have fulfilled the Music discipline's keyboard competency requirement.
 Students will also be deemed competent upon successfully passing all appropriate portions of the Keyboard Skills IV Final Examination.
 This may be done upon entrance to the program (i.e., Piano Placement Examination) or at a later time.
 The responsibility for passing this examination rests solely upon the student. - 6.
 At the end of each semester, every student in an applied music course must perform for the appropriate faculty committee (jury).
 This is an opportunity to show improvement during the semester, and for the faculty to assess the student's progress and make helpful suggestions.
-In the event he/she fails to appear and perform the jury examination without evidence of extenuating circumstances, an automatic grade of "F" will be assigned as the student's semester grade for the course. - 7.
+In the event he/she fails to appear and perform the jury examination without evidence of extenuating circumstances, an automatic grade of "F" will be assigned as the student's semester grade for the course.
+After completing four semesters of applied study in a single instrument or voice, every student is eligible for admittance to upper division applied study after passing the jury examination into upper division. - 7.
 All music majors are required to participate in a major University ensemble (Marching Band, Concert Band, Wind Symphony, Symphony Orchestra, Cantoria, or University Chorus).
 The individual degree programs should be consulted to determine the specific number of semester hours required. - 8.
 Students will be eligible to earn upper level ensemble credit only after passing the jury examination into upper division on their major instrument and after completing at least 4 semester hours of ensemble(s).
 Maximum: 6 credit hours.